foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

 # Python-LAN-Chat
-A simple python chat program that broadcasts on LAN with UDP.
+A simple python GUI chat program that broadcasts on LAN with UDP.